Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

     "defaultHeight": 0,
     // Must be a string containing a description of the map.
     "description": "A fight in the lush valley.",
-    // OPTIONAL: This specifies a Unit Data File which this Map Save File's unit data
+    // This specifies a Unit Data File which this Map Save File's unit data
     // extends from.
-    "unitDataExtends": "default",
+Must be "none" if this Map Save File does not extend unit data "unitDataExtends": "default",
-    // OPTIONAL: This specifies a Building Data File which this Map Save File's building data
+    // This specifies a Building Data File which this Map Save File's building data
     // extends from.
-    "buildingDataExtends": "default",
+Must be "none" if this Map Save File does not extend unit data "buildingDataExtends": "default",
-    // OPTIONAL: This specifies a Graphics Data File which this Map Save File's graphics data
+    // This specifies a Graphics Data File which this Map Save File's graphics data
     // extends from.
-    "graphicsDataExtends": "default"
+Must be "none" if this Map Save File does not extend unit data "graphicsDataExtends": "default"
   },
   "data": {}